set6am/to-dos-local-env/README.md

     Error: context deadline exceeded
     ```
     if you see this after you try to run `helmfile apply` command, simply retry `helmfile apply` command.
+- cannot deploy using helmfile apply
+    ```
+    Error: Failed to get release to-dos-ui in namespace local: exit status 1: WARNING: Kubernetes configuration file is group-readable.
+This is insecure.
+Location: /workspaces/to-dos-local-env/.to-dos-cluster-kubeconfig
+  WARNING: Kubernetes configuration file is world-readable.
+This is insecure.
+Location: /workspaces/to-dos-local-env/.to-dos-cluster-kubeconfig
+    ```
+    Try to delete the cluster docker container and its generated `.to-dos-cluster-kubeconfig` file and then re-open VSCode as an Administrator and redo everything from scratch.

 - in case of any other weird issue:
     1. Remove the `to-dos-control-plane` docker container.